SemanticMediaWiki/SemanticMediaWiki/docs/architecture/datamodel.datavalue.md

 The output methods of `DataValue` reflect some of this diversity, and an additional facility of "output formats" (see `DataValue::setOutputFormat`) is provided for more fine-grained control to user when a specific output during a query request is sought.
 But obviously there must be limits of what can be achieved without cluttering the architecture, and users are advised to subclass their own datatype implementations for special formatting.

-DataValue objects can be created directly via their own methods, but are required to be constucted using the [`DataValueFactory`](https://github.com/SemanticMediaWiki/SemanticMediaWiki/blob/master/src/DataValueFactory.php).
+DataValue objects can be created directly via their own methods, but are required to be constructed using the [`DataValueFactory`](https://github.com/SemanticMediaWiki/SemanticMediaWiki/blob/master/src/DataValueFactory.php).

 See also [`datatype`][datatype] for an explanation of the datatype system.